L-Belluomini/OTN/README.md

 ## Current limitations:

 * Graphs must be located in \tools\OTN\cache.
 If you update the graphs, the app itself must be restarted.
-* At the moment, the only available routing type is 'best' (which means that it defaults to the quickest type between CH, ALT and STANDARD)
+* At the moment, the only available routing type is 'best' (which means that it defaults to the quickest type between CH, ALT and STANDARD).
 * Bloodhund is implemented, but still unstable.
 * Geocode and reverse-geocode are set to the default ones.
 * Errors and/or crashes may occur.
 If so use logcat (adb).